depthbomb/RaffleRunner/README.md

 ## Beta Disclaimer

-This software is currently a work-in-progress and is missing features such as:
+This project is currently a work-in-progress and is missing features such as:

 - Honeypot/trap detection
 - Logging to a file

-These are features that will be included in the full release of RaffleRunner.
+These are features that will be included before or at the full release of RaffleRunner.